Factbox - May's Brexit 'plan B': What happens next in parliament?

 Votes on alternative types of deal proposed by MPs should give an indication of whether there is any way forward supported by a majority in parliament.

-Reporting by Kylie MacLellan, William James and Elizabeth Piper; Editing by Janet Lawrence
+Reporting by Kylie MacLellan, William James and Elizabeth Piper; Editing by Stephen Addison